Marie Duclos Fretageot

 Translation:

 A few notes may be helpful: "pluviose" is 5th month of the French Republican Calendar (Jan and Feb - roughly Jan 21 to Feb 19); "frimaire" (3rd month of the French Republican Calendar [1793-1805], roughly Nov 22 to Dec 21.
+Years II and IV were essentially 1793 and 1795.
+(For details, see French Republican calendar.)
 A search of the 47 pages of the Dictionaire for names beginning with "F" shows that the word dèserte or an equivalent occurs 82 times, indicating that desertion was not uncommon.
 In some cases the deserter paid a fine or was returned to service.

 Madame's schools in Philadelphia